macat/connect/README.md

 ## Test fixtures

-When changing feature specs that make API calls, you will need to rebuild one or more VCR fixtures (in `spec/fixtures/vcr_cassettes`).
-When running these specs without a saved VCR cassette, you will have to set the following environment variables in your `.env` file:
+When changing feature specs that make API calls, you will need to rebuild one or more API fixtures (in `spec/fixtures`).
+When running these specs, you will have to set the following environment variables in your `.env` file:

 * `TEST_JOBVITE_KEY` and `TEST_JOBVITE_SECRET`: A valid Jobvite API key and secret.